Artists - Janet Lawson

 JL: He was great!!

 SN: The "Shazam (Captain Marvel)" is a truly phenomenal piece of music, relative to what you did lyrically to Stan Getz's solo.
+David Lahm is a genius for putting those lyrics together.
 I have said to so many people who are unaware of this to listen to the solo from Stan Getz's version (off the album, "Captain Marvel"), so that they can appreciate exactly what you pulled off.
-This was another big track on the dance floor in the Jazz Rooms, but as I said, many people did not realise exactly what an achievement this was for you to tell the story of "Captain Marvel" with all the characters, by interpreting Stan's solo with lyrics.
+This was another big track on the dance floors in the Jazz Rooms, but as I said, many people did not realise exactly what an achievement this was for you to tell the story of "Captain Marvel" with all the characters, by interpreting Stan's solo with those wonderful lyrics.
 Amazing!!!

 JL: David Lahm would come over to my apartment and say, "Ok, let's work on this."
 We would play Getz's solo and David would say, "He did 2 half steps and then a whole" and then I would say "No man!
 He did 2 whole steps and then a half."
 We would have these long discussions about what the pitches were because they went by so fast and we each heard them in different ways, isn't that funny (laughing)...